 While Mr S was in recovery from the initial surgery, a friend put him in touch with Birchall Blackburn Law where an expert team was able to assess his situation and put a case together against his employer to claim negligence.

-Partner at Birchall Blackburn Law, Dianne Yates and her team also supported Mr S by helping him with a major rehabilitation process, accessing physiotherapy, neuro-psychotherapy, a support worker and the purchase of a new home where he would be comfortable and could move around safely.
+Birchall Blackburn Law experts supported Mr S by helping him with a major rehabilitation process, accessing physiotherapy, neuro-psychotherapy, a support worker and the purchase of a new home where he would be comfortable and could move around safely.